-(66) Surrency loamy fine sand, depressional - The Surrency series consists of nearly level, very poorly drained soils that periods.
+(66) Surrency loamy fine sand, depressional - The Surrency series consists of nearly level, very poorly drained soils that occur in depressions.
+These soils formed in thick sandy and loamy marine sediments.
+The soils are moderately permeable moderately slowly permeable.
+Generally, the high water table is at or above the surface.

 (79) Yulee Clay, frequently flooded - This soil series consists of nearly level, very poorly drained soils.
 These are soils formed in thick clayey marine sediments.
 They are located on floodplains and are very slowly permeable.
-In areas on floodplains, the high water table generally is at or near the surface and the areas are subject to frequent flooding for long
+In areas on floodplains, the high water table generally is at or near the surface and the areas are subject to frequent flooding for long periods.